Mountain bike terminology explained – an A to Z guide of jargon from the world of MTB

 Torx wrench: A tool to tighten or loosen star-shaped Torx bolts

 Tubeless: Tires that don't require a tube.
-Are sealed with tire sealant and allow riders to run lower tire pressure and prevent some puncture flats
+Are sealed with tire sealant and allow riders to run lower tire pressure and prevent some puncture flats.
+Nearly all mountain bikers will run a tubeless set-up these days

 Wheelbase: The measurement between the two wheels.
 Part of the geometry that determines how a bike rides and handles

-In our next section of mountain bike slang, we take on everything you may find out on the trails.
+In our next section on mountain bike terminology, we take on everything you may find out on the trails.
 Mountain bikers talk a lot about berms, jumps, drops, and rock gardens.
-A garden made out of rocks?
-What's that?
+A garden made out of rocks, what's that?
 Continue reading to find out!

 A-line: A challenging section of trail that may have features like jumps, drops, and rock gardens.
 Often there will be a B-line, or go-around, that less skilled riders can use.
 A-line is also the name of a very famous jump trail in the Whistler Bike Park